 - Early Intervention and Prevention Services

-Key strategies being developed and delivered through OFYS include:
+Key strategies being developed and delivered through OCYFS include:

 A Step Up for Our Kids: a five year Out of Home Care Strategy to guide the delivery of out of home care services from July 2015 – June 2020.
 The Strategy proposes a therapeutically oriented service system that provides a trauma related response to vulnerable children and young people.